dvk65/inland-flooding/README.md

 While the project initially targeted Maine, it has been expanded to include in the New England Region with similar flood characteristics.

+## Primary Deliverables
+- [README.md](README.md) - An overview of the project, including step-by-step [instructions](README.md#instruction) to replicate the results;
+- [REPORT.md](REPORT.md) - A detailed report on the project's objectives, methodology, and results;
+- [GUIDE.md](GUIDE.md) - A guide to help users set up the required environment and explore relevant details about the datasets in this project.

+## Workflow and Datasets
+Below is the workflow for the project:

 <img src="figs/workflow.png" width="800" alt="workflow">

 The approach integrates the datasets described in the table below: